 3. Fees

-Trust companies charge fees in a few different ways so understand your options up front.
-Many will charge a fee based on a percentage of assets in the trust, while others will charge an annual flat fee.
-Either way, be sure to ask about their fees, both how they are charged and what is included and not included.
+Trust companies charge fees in a few different ways, so understand your options up front.
+Many charge a fee based on a percentage of assets in the trust, while others will charge an annual flat fee.

 4. Type of relationship

 Takeaway: Most large public trust companies have large books of business, and their trust officers are less able to be hyper responsive to their clients – they also generally have multiple layers of red-tape related to distributions and investment decisions.
-On the flipside, smaller independent trust companies often are able to be much nimbler and more responsive to the requests of sophisticated clients.
+On the flipside, smaller independent trust companies often provide a nimbler, service-oriented experience with greater flexibility and accessibility.

 5. History and reputation

-Lastly, do your due diligence and learn more about the history and reputation of the trust company you are looking to work with.
+Lastly, do your due diligence and learn more about the history and reputation of the trust company you are considering.
 Have they been in operation for a significant amount of time?
 Are they well-respected in the trust community?
 These types of questions can give you peace of mind that you’re working with a stable organization you can trust.

-Takeaway: Not all trust companies are created equal.
+Takeaway: Not all trust companies are created equally.
 While most can do things for their clients, not all offer the same level of care to ensure operational and legal compliance with federal and state laws.
-Some trust companies may just have one or two employees in South Dakota that act in a ministerial capacity, while others proudly complete all or the vast majority of their administration through many more employees stationed in South Dakota.
+Some trust companies may just have one or two employees in South Dakota that act in a ministerial capacity, while others proudly complete all or the vast majority of their administration through employees located in South Dakota.

 There are so many different options when it comes to trust companies, especially in South Dakota.
-Be sure to do your homework to find one that fits your needs and expectations.
+Be sure to do your homework to find one that fits your needs and expectations for today and in the future.

 South Dakota trust services are provided by BTC Trust Company of South Dakota, a wholly-owned subsidiary of Bankers Trust Company.